samnaidups/network-setup/README.md

     docker ps -a
  ```

- **8.** Next Step is to create the channel artifacts (i.e channel.tx), This file contains the config object which is signed by the admin who sends the channel creation request to the ordering service <br/>
+ **8.** Next Step is to create the channel artifacts (i.e channel.tx), This file contains the config object which contains the information about the organizations who can join the channel, and this config object has to sign by the admin who sends the channel creation request to the ordering service.
+Note that while giving the chaincode id for $CHANNEL_NAME dont add any special character or Upper case letter <br/>

  Run the below command to generate the channel.tx file<br/>
  ```sh